 Four months later I was assisting on my first ever professional recording session.
 The artist was Jona Lewie, about a month after 'Stop the Cavalry' had hit the charts - ah the romance!
 Working there, I got to use all that luvverly gear in downtime and I was in heaven.
 I progressed from the tea/sandwich gofer to engineer, and then freelanced for a few years.
 One day, a friend phoned me up and asked if I fancied getting into mastering.
 I did, and spent twenty years in that role, making CD masters and cutting master lacquers for vinyl.

 Finally though, I'd had enough out of the music business, and the music business had had enough out of me.
 I left, but I've never lost my love of writing music and playing guitar (and mandolin).
 I still spend a lot of my spare time recording music at home, but I have so much better technology available to me these days.
 Thank you Samplitude - my DAW of choice.

-Now it's finished, it would be silly not to share it with the world.
+Now it's finished, it would be silly not to share it with everyone.